-Lee Durkee is the author of the novel Rides of the Midway (WW Norton).
-His stories and essays have appeared in Harper’s Magazine, The Sun, The Best of the Oxford American, Zoetrope: All Story, Tin House, New England Review, Mississippi Noir, and many other places.
-His second novel The Last Taxi Driver will be published in March 2020 by Tin House Books.
-In 2021 Scribner will publish his memoir Stalking Shakespeare, which chronicles his decade-long obsession with trying to find lost portraits of William Shakespeare and get them x-rayed.
+Lee Durkee is the author of the novels Rides of the Midway (WW Norton, 2000) and The Last Taxi Driver (Tin House Books, 2020).
+His stories and essays have appeared in Harper’s Magazine, The Sun, The Best of the Oxford American, Zoetrope: All Story, Tin House, & Mississippi Noir.
+In 2021 Scribner will publish Stalking Shakespeare, a memoir about Lee’s obsession with trying to find lost portraits of William Shakespeare.
 He lives in North Mississippi.

 AWARDED THE MISSISSIPPI ART COMMISSION GRANT FOR NONFICTION IN 2020